kuppylee/kuppylee/README.md

  <br/>

-- 🔭 I’m currently working with swift for ios development using UIkit and swiftUI, Dart for cross platforms development using flutter, and recently, Java for Selenium and Appium for automation testing.
+- 🔭 I’m currently working with swift for ios development using UIkit and swiftUI, Dart for cross platforms mobile development using flutter, and recently, Java for Selenium and Appium for automation testing.
 I have built and still building awesome products and I can work in a cross functional environment.
 Github serves as a host for the projects I've been working on as well as fun projects I'll be using to learn new concepts and frameworks.

 <br/>